 Dr. Colleen Hamilton is a clinical and child psychologist, with her training focused on work with children, adolescents, and families.
 She specializes in children, and has a wide variety of experience working with children and their families.
 Dr. Hamilton’s fun and creative spirit as a child therapist makes her uniquely skilled at engaging children in the process!
 She is well versed in a variety of approaches that engage children to include play therapy, sand tray therapy, art therapy, music therapy, and body movement therapy.

-Mrs. Casey Brawner has geared her educational experiences and work history to involve working with children and families because of her passion to engage children in making the best choices in their lives.
-As a mother of two, she respects the child’s mind and wants to create positive change in an open and friendly environment.
+Ms. Sara Brame has geared her educational experiences and work history to involve working with children and families because of her passion to engage children in making the best choices in their lives.
+She respects the child’s mind and wants to create positive change in an open and friendly environment.

 Dr. Julie Michalowski is a licensed psychologist who provides individual, couples, family, and group therapy, in addition to a range of psychological and educational assessments.
 Providing therapy she has worked predominantly with teenagers, young adults, adults, and geriatric clients, and providing evaluations she has worked with all ages, children as well as adults.
 Dr. Julie Michalowski has a doctorate degree in Clinical Psychology and has practiced in a variety of settings to include private practice, community mental health, hospitals, and college counseling.
 She has also com